 My personal preference is the Oster Classic 76.
 The truth is, though, that the Model 10 is a more approachable version of the purely professional Oster king.

 Sure, this fellow leans on the expensive side just like the 76.
 However, you pay for quality.
-And in the case of Oster hair clippers quality, you know you’re making an investment for at least few years ahead.
-It’s worth it.
+And in the case of Oster hair clippers quality, you know you’re making an investment for at least few years ahead and this Oster Model 10 review says it’s worth it.

 Oster Model 10

 - 100% professional Oster hair clippers